daos-stack/daos/docs/release/support_matrix_v2_2.md

 ### Rocky Linux 8

-DAOS Version 2.2 supports Rocky Linux 8.5 and 8.6.
+DAOS Version 2.2 is supported on Rocky Linux 8.6.

 !!! note
-    Most validation of DAOS 2.2 has been done on the Rocky Linux 8.5 release, which is expected to be superseded by Rocky Linux 8.6 by the end of May 2022.
+    Most validation of DAOS 2.2 has been done on the Rocky Linux 8.6 release.
-    DAOS 2.2 support of Rocky Linux 8.6 may therefore not be available with the initial DAOS 2.2.0 release: If validation issues are discovered that require a fix, those fixes may only be provided in a DAOS 2.2.x bugfix release.
+    DAOS 2.2 should work on Rocky Linux 8.5, but fixing DAOS issues that are discovered on Rocky Linux 8.5 may require an OS upgrade to a supported release.

 Links to Rocky Linux Release Notes: